 - Parents’ assemblies with performance content

 - Harvest Festival with drama, dance and art displays

 - Performances in the local community

-- Workshops by visiting musicians/artists/theatre groups
+- Workshops by visiting musicians and artists

 - Art, dance, drama and orchestra after school clubs

 - Performing Arts Academy holiday club

 The fundamental aim of the study of Humanities is to help our pupils become the global citizens of tomorrow.
 We want them to develop an understanding of their own lives and the world in which they live and to think about the future and the role they could play.
 This is achieved through the study of individuals, societies, cultures, and the environment both past and present.

 In both History and Geography, pupils will use key skills to gain knowledge: